 Over 200 luxury brands have established partnerships with JD.
 Furthermore, JD provides free service helping launch WeChat mini-programs within just one week to generate extra traffic.
-JD members can connect to WeChat mini program through JD pages to purchase the products and pay with WeChat Pay.
-WeChat is not only a social app owning over 1 billion Chinese users, but also equipped with WeChat stores, mini-program and WeChat Pay, etc.
+JD members can connect to the WeChat mini program through JD pages to purchase the products and pay with WeChat Pay.

-Where Promote your Leather Goods Brands in China
+Where to Promote Your Leather Goods Brand in China

-Little Red Book is also used to share buying experiences and products review which is extremely valuable for brands in a country like China where word of mouth is key.
+Little Red Book is also used to share buying experiences and product reviews which is extremely valuable for brands in a country like China where word of mouth is key.
 RED, because of its core function of shopping notes (the reviews) has quickly become a Kols App.

 The app also offers a paid ads function as well as an official account & eCommerce store (RED Store) for brands.

 Not only does WeChat have the largest user base in China, but it also has an abundance of tools and features that can be used by brands to work on their reputation.
-Having a Wechat Business account enables you to take full advantage of the app ecosystem.
-With a WeChat business account, you’ll be able to send promotions and campaigns message to your followers but also to sell your product, create VIP events, and so on.
+Having a WeChat Business account enables you to take full advantage of the app ecosystem.
+With a WeChat business account, you’ll be able to send promotions and campaign messages to your followers but also sell your product, create VIP events, and so on.